PageMenu/PageMenu/README.md

 ## Latest Update

-**1.2.0 Release (01/26/2015)**
+**1.2.1 Release (02/02/2015)**
-* Added ability to center menu items if they don't span over entire width of the PageMenu view (currently only supported for fixed menu item width)
+* Added delegate methods to know when page menu will move and did move to a certain page index
-* Added ability to use PageMenu in a similar way as segmented control
+* Fixed bug where pages would disappear when tapping around on menu items
-* Added function to move to any page index in PageMenu
+* Added a few more customization options (enableHorizontalBounce, hideTopMenuBar, menuItemSeparatorColor)

 ## Description